LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Experiments

 \subsubsection{Multi-level Topic Generation}

-The statistics of the generated topics across each dataset are presented in Table~\ref{tab:existing_topic}---the rows labeled ``w/'' under the method column.
-It is evident that GPT-4o mini demonstrates a more effective ability than Zephyr in limiting the number of broad and medium topics to a narrower range.
+The statistics of the generated topics across datasets are presented in Table~\ref{tab:existing_topic}---the rows labeled ``w/'' under the method column.
+It is evident that Gemini and GPT-4o mini outperformed Zephyr in constraining the number of broad and medium topics to a narrower range.
+Gemini also demonstrated superior ability in limiting the number of detailed topics.
 However, we observed that some generated topics were associated with only a few factual claims.
 To enhance the taxonomy's readability, we consolidated broad topics that appear fewer than 50 times into a new broad category labeled ``Other.''
 For medium and detailed topics, we retained those with occurrences exceeding 4 for medium topics and 3 for detailed topics, respectively.
 Topics with fewer occurrences were grouped under ``Other'' topic within their respective parent topics.
 After merging, the topic statistics of each dataset are shown in Table~\ref{tab:topic_counts}.
 This approach limits the taxonomy to a more manageable size.